MicrosoftDocs/entra-docs/docs/architecture/auth-kcd.md

 Microsoft Entra application proxy can provide single sign-on (SSO) and remote access to KCD-based applications that require a Kerberos ticket for access and Kerberos Constrained Delegation (KCD).

-To enable SSO to your on-premises KCD applications that use integrated Windows authentication (IWA), give Private network connectors permission to impersonate users in Active Directory.
-The Private network connector uses this permission to send and receive tokens on the users' behalf.
+To enable SSO to your on-premises KCD applications that use integrated Windows authentication (IWA), give private network connectors permission to impersonate users in Active Directory.
+The private network connector uses this permission to send and receive tokens on the users' behalf.

 ## When to use KCD